-The records containing information or allegations which do not relate to a specific investigation are retained for 5 years after the case is closed, and are then destroyed by shredding.
-The records containing information or allegations that do result in a specific investigation are placed in an inactive file when the case is closed and destroyed, by shredding, after 10 years.
+Non-investigatory records are retained for 5 years after the case is closed.
+Records containing information or allegations that do result in a specific investigation are placed in an inactive file when the case is closed and destroyed, by shredding, after 10 years.

 SYSTEM MANAGER(S) NAME AND ADDRESS(ES):